thanos-io/thanos/docs/components/receive.md

 - Proper handling of 413 responses in clients, given Receive can somehow communicate which limit was reached.
 - Including in the 413 response which are the current limits that apply to the tenant.

-By default all these limits are disabled.
+By default, all these limits are disabled.

 ## Request gates

 The available request gates in Thanos Receive can be configured with the following command line arguments:

 - `--receive.write-request-limits.max-concurrency`: the maximum amount of remote write requests that will be concurrently worked on.
-Any request request that would exceed this limit will be accepted, but wait until the gate allows it to be processed.
+Any request that would exceed this limit will be accepted, but wait until the gate allows it to be processed.

 By default all gates are disabled.